 The American flag has been a source of inspiration and pride for Americans for centuries.
 Today, it is not just a symbol of the country, but also a symbol of freedom, democracy, and hope.
 Many patriotic Americans choose to fly the patriot flag on national holidays and special occasions, or even display it in their homes and businesses.
 People can purchase the US flag made in the USA, as a sign of their pride in the country and its history.

-There are also many big American flags that are flown on large flagpoles, which can be seen from miles away, and serve as a powerful reminder of the nation's history and heritage.
+Many big American flags are flown on large flagpoles, which can be seen from miles away, and serve as a powerful reminder of the nation's history and heritage.
 The American flag is a symbol of unity and continuity, and it will always be a source of inspiration and pride for all Americans.